dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/gear-protocol.md

     - **Signless Transactions**: Streamlines user interactions by reducing the need for frequent transaction signing, enhancing user experience.

 ## What is Gear Network?
-**Gear Network** – The Gear Network leverages the Gear Protocol to create a range of network solutions, including standalone Layer-1 networks, Layer-2 solutions, parachains within the Polkadot ecosystem, and custom networks.
+The Gear Network leverages the Gear Protocol to create a range of network solutions, including standalone Layer-1 networks, Layer-2 solutions, parachains within the Polkadot ecosystem, and custom networks.
 The first Layer-1 network built on Gear Protocol is Vara Network.

 ### Addressing Web3 Challenges
 1. **Scalability:** Gear Protocol’s parallel processing and efficient resource allocation address the scalability limitations of traditional blockchain platforms.